Everything You Need to Change Your Care Home

 4. Arrange a visit and make a decision

-You can contact suitable care homes to arrange visits.
+You should then begin contacting suitable care homes to arrange visits.
 When on a visit, be sure to find out as much information as possible, including:

-• What are the bedrooms and other facilities like?
+- What are the bedrooms and communal facilities like?

 If you’re helping your loved one choose a care home, it’s important you discuss the homes you’ve visited and their preferences.